Difegue/LANraragi/Readme.md

 to stop the VM when you're done.

 ##I got me a setup, how do I use this ?
-config.pl contains a lot of variables you can define yourself.
-They're properly explained in the file itself, be sure to check it out.
+First, login with the default admin password (kamimamita), and hit the configuration page.
-After that, add your archives in the content folder, and it just works™
+Afterwards, add your archives in the content folder or through the upload page, and it just works™

 ##Roadmap(jk this is never getting done)